 Confirmed COVID-19 case at Harlem High School

-The school district sent out an email at around 10 a.m. with the confirmation.
+The school district sent out an email before 11 a.m. with the confirmation.

-The school district sent out an email at around 10 a.m. with the confirmation.
+The school district sent out an email before 11 a.m. with the confirmation.

+A statement has not been posted to the district website.
+On Tuesday, Sept.
+22, the district put out a statement a student had tested positive.

 Dear Parents and Staff,